How to Remove Table But Keep Text in Word

 • Readability: Text outside of tables can sometimes be more accessible, both on-screen and in print.

-• Compatibility: Some document formats or software may need to support tables better, necessitating their removal.
+• Compatibility: Some document formats or software struggle with tables, necessitating their removal.

 Preparing Your Document

-Before making any changes, saving a backup copy of your document is advisable.
-This ensures you have the original data just in case anything goes wrong during the process.
+Saving a backup copy of your document helps protect your original work if something goes wrong during editing.
+This step ensures you have the original data just in case anything goes wrong during the process.

 How to Create a Backup Copy